open-policy-agent/opa/docs/content/policy-testing.md

 ]
 ```

-## Data Mocking
+## Data and Function Mocking

-OPA's `with` keyword can be used to replace the data document.
+OPA's `with` keyword can be used to replace the data document or built-in functions by mocks.
 Both base and virtual documents can be replaced.
 Below is a simple policy that depends on the data document.

 **authz.rego**: